 - Course descriptions can be found in the online PDF version of the Bulletin

-The York College Health Education PreK-12 Program enables Health Education Teacher Candidates to utilize content knowledge, content pedagogy, health enhancing skills, and professional dispositions to develop learning environments that support psychomotor, cognitive, and affective learning domains, and includes state and national health education standards.
-Professional preparation is guided by lesson and unit planning that incorporate coordinated school health programming, student diversity, technology, assessment, class management, and reflective practices.
+The York College Health Education PreK-12 Program enables Health Education Teacher Candidates (HETCs) to utilize content knowledge, content pedagogy, health enhancing skills, and professional dispositions to develop learning environments that support psychomotor, cognitive, and affective learning domains, and includes state and national health education standards.
+Professional preparation for HETCs is guided by lesson and unit planning that incorporate student diversity, technology, assessment, class management, and reflective practices.
 Through clinical experiences in New York City schools, HETCs develop competencies that positively impact student learning.

-Students planning to seek New York State teaching certificaion in Health Education are required to file an application for admission form in the Department of Teacher Education during their sophomore year.
+Students planning to seek New York State teaching certification in Health Education are required to file an application for admission form in the Department of Teacher Education during their sophomore year.

 Students who do not apply during their sophomore year or fail to seek advisement through the Teacher Education Program will not be eligible for certification.
 Students who wish to pursue the School Health Education major and who wish New York State Provisional Certification, should consult their major advisor for proper programming.

-In addition, students majoring in Health Education are prepared to enter graduate programis in health education and related fields
+In addition, students majoring in Health Education are prepared to enter graduate programs in health education and related fields

 Health Education PreK-12 BS